aleclarson/markyd/README.md

 // Parse some markdown.
 let doc = md('# hello world')

-// An immutable AST is instantly provided. let ast = doc.ast

 // Edit the AST using a mutable proxy. doc.edit(draft => {
   // Change the draft in anyway you see fit.